Share

 Behaviours such as those illustrated above do not encourage a working together environment.

-A National Council representative who experiences unreasonable behaviour in a meeting place or in a workplace in which National Council is participating may choose to report the instance or the allegation of unreasonable behaviour to the National Council in accordance with the National Council Complaints Management Policy.
+Where a person is acting as a National Council representative, and they experience unreasonable behaviour in a meeting place or in a workplace in which National Council is participating, they may choose to report an instance or an allegation of unreasonable behaviour to National Council’s Responsible Officer in accordance with National Council’s Complaints Management Policy.

-A Society member, volunteer or employee who experiences unreasonable behaviour in a meeting place or in a workplace in which National Council is participating may choose to either report an instance or an allegation of unreasonable behaviour to the National Council in accordance with these guidelines or in accordance with their State or Territory procedure.
+A Society Member, volunteer or employee who experiences unreasonable behaviour in a meeting place or in a workplace in which National Council is participating may choose to either report an instance or an allegation of unreasonable behaviour to the National Council in accordance with these guidelines or to their State or Territory Council in accordance with their State or Territory Council procedure.

-A Society member, volunteer or employee who experiences unreasonable behaviour in any meeting place or in any workplace within the Society may choose to report the instance or the allegation of unreasonable behaviour in accordance with the relevant State or Territory procedure.
+A Society Member, volunteer or employee who experiences unreasonable behaviour in any meeting place or in any workplace within the Society may choose to report the instance or the allegation of unreasonable behaviour in accordance with the relevant State or Territory Council procedure.

 State and Territory Councils have in place procedures to report instances or allegations of unreasonable behaviour and to address such instances or allegations.

-Where there is an instance or an allegation of unreasonable behaviour involves two, or more, members, volunteers or employees from different Employers, cooperation between the relevant Councils will be encouraged to effectively address the matter.
+Where there is an instance or an allegation of unreasonable behaviour that involves two, or more, Members, volunteers or employees from different employers, cooperation between the relevant councils will be encouraged to effectively address the matter.

 The responsibility to guard against unreasonable behaviour in Society meeting places and workplaces is shared by all Society members, volunteers and employees.
 Some individuals have specific responsibility for addressing an instance or an allegation of unreasonable behaviour.

-State and Territory Councils and Council Presidents are responsible to ensure that all members, volunteers and employees who may interact with National Council or its representatives are aware of these guidelines.
+National Council and State and Territory Councils and Council Presidents have a duty to ensure that all Members, volunteers and employees who interact with National Council or its representatives are aware of the Working Together Guidelines.

 Share this page